hauntd/youdate-docs/docs/cron.md

 Cron commands for hourly/daily tasks and queue processing are:

+!!! note "Warning"
+    These paths are examples, you should specify the correct path to the script

 ```sh
 30 * * * * /path/to/youdate/application/yii cron/hourly >/dev/null 2>&1
 0 18 * * * /path/to/youdate/application/yii cron/daily >/dev/null 2>&1